Rainbow Beach, Queensland

-It is a popular tourist destination, both in its own right and as a gateway to K'gari (Fraser Island), with a vehicle ferry frequently running to the southern point of K'gari.
+It is a popular tourist destination, both in its own right and as a gateway to K'gari (formerly known as Fraser Island), with a vehicle ferry frequently running to the southern point of K'gari.

 Geography

 Rainbow Beach is bounded to the east by Wide Bay in the Coral Sea.

 The name of the town derives from the rainbow-coloured sand dunes fronting the beach.
 According to the legends of the indigenous Kabi Kabi people, the dunes were coloured when Yiningie, a spirit represented by a rainbow, plunged into the cliffs after doing battle with an evil tribesman.
 The sand colours derive from the rich mineral content, including rutile, ilmenite, zircon, and monazite.
 A black dune of ilmenite sands, overgrown by dune vegetation, can be found north-west of the main town.
 It is currently being mined for sale to China, with complete removal expected to take two years.

 The Cooloola Section of the Great Sandy National Park borders the town to the south.
 A number of walking tracks through the national park depart from the southern outskirts of Rainbow Beach.
 That includes the northern end-point of the Cooloola Great Walk.

 By road, Rainbow Beach is 75 km from the Bruce Highway town of Gympie, and 239 km from the Queensland state capital, Brisbane.